jenkinsci/jira-steps-plugin/docs/pages/steps/jira_edit_issue.md

 ## Overview

-Creates new issue based on given input, which should have some minimal information on that object.
+Updates an existing issue based on given input, which should have some minimal information on that object.

 ## Fields